kyracho/digit_predictor/README.md

 <img width="471" alt="Screenshot 2024-08-19 at 5 47 53 PM" src="https://github.com/user-attachments/assets/c81a0a0e-0578-48db-b932-ecd6669cdbfb">

 Welcome to my digit predictor.

-It is a toy aplication that uses a convolutional neural network (CNN) model trained on MNIST data, using PostgreSQL to keep track of a "global high score".
+It is a toy aplication that uses a convolutional neural network (CNN) model.

 **Here is how it works:**